 To its credit, Jagran Prakashan has sought to balance the risk of volatility in earnings from a higher reliance on advertising revenues with measures to boost circulation revenues.
 It has consistently expanded the geographical foot print of its operations.
 Thus while in 2006-07 it had only 29 printing centres by 2016-17 this number had gone up to 37 and the company is bringing out close to 400 editions/sub editions across different publications and from states as far apart as Punjab in the West and West Bengal in the East.

-Such diversified presence not only helps capture local news and therefore stay more relevant to its readers, it also givesitself the option to attract more local advertising.
+Such a diversified presence not only helps capture local news and therefore stay more relevant to its readers, it also givesitself the option to attract more local advertising.
 This is also reflected in the circulation numbers of its flagship product, Dainik Jagran in its principal market, Uttar Pradesh.
 The circulation has gone up from 25.82 lakh in the half year ending July-December 2011 to 39.21 lakh in the period July-December 2016.
 Having said that, it must be admitted that the company’s newspaper operations remain vulnerable to increased competitive pressure.

 For instance, in the six-year period under reference, Dainik Jagran’s two principal rivals namely, Dainik Bhaskar and Amar Ujala have more than doubled their circulation.
 While Amar Ujala is trailing behind the leader by over 10 lakh, Dainik Bhaskar on the other hand, is within sniffing distance of Dainik Jagran.
-In the latest Audit Bureau of Circulation figures the former has registered a circulation of 38.13 lakh as against 39.21 lakh for Dainik Jagran
+In the latest Audit Bureau of Circulation figures the former has registered a circulation of 38.13 lakh as against 39.21 lakh for Dainik Jagran.

 From the foregoing discussion it is clear that the company’s business strategy consisted principally of expanding the geographical reach of its flagship brand, Dainik Jagran, and thereby shoring up its top line over the years.
 This had a beneficial fallout on after-tax profits which had grown manifold since the company went public, as mentioned earlier.